-She has previously been Associate Fellow, Institute for Defence Studies & Analyses, New Delhi; Fulbright Scholar at South Asia Studies, The Paul H Nitze School of Advanced International Studies, Johns Hopkins University, Washington DC; Research Associate at Database & Documentation Centre of the Institute for Conflict Management, Guwahati, Assam and Editorial Assistant at the United Service Institution of India, New Delhi, 2001.
+She has previously been Associate Fellow, Institute for Defence Studies & Analyses, New Delhi; Visiting Research Associate at South Asia Studies, The Paul H Nitze School of Advanced International Studies, Johns Hopkins University, Washington DC; Research Associate at Database & Documentation Centre of the Institute for Conflict Management, Guwahati, Assam and Editorial Assistant at the United Service Institution of India, New Delhi.
 She has a PhD in International Relations, American Studies, School of International Studies, Jawaharlal Nehru University, New Delhi.

 Shanthie has been Fulbright Fellow at South Asia Studies, The Paul H Nitze School of Advanced International Studies, Johns Hopkins University, Washington DC (2005-06).
 She has been awarded the President’s Award for Excellence (2009) by the Institute for Defence Studies and Analyses, New Delhi.
 She has participated in the “US-South Asia Leader Engagement Program” organised by the John F. Kennedy School of Government at Harvard University (Cambridge, Massachusetts) and the Near East South Asia Center for Strategic Studies (NESA), Washington, DC, May 2011.